cjneely10/EukMetaSanity/README.md

 ##### Report step 5 (optional)
 Install [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper)

-### Database downloads
-Use the provided `download-data.py` script to pull all required databases

 ## Usage

 After running `download-data.py`, config files for Run/Refine/Report will be available in the database